AdamFHolt/adamfholt.github.io/_pages/research.md

 <h3 style="font-weight: bold">Research overview</h3>

 <p style="padding-top:15px">
 We use geodynamic modeling to investigate the mechanics of deformation at plate boundaries, within plates, and in the underlying mantle.
-Our main research avenues are summarized below, and the image carousal highlights a selection of recent and/or ongoing projects.
+Our main research avenues are summarized below, and the image carousal highlights a selection of recent/ongoing projects.
 </p>
 <hr>
 <p style="padding-top:5px">